How to get the best car photos on your iPhone

 In the first of a series of how-to features, I'll take you through my top tips for taking better photos of cars.
 Whether it's your own vehicle you want to show off or a fancy sportscar at an auto show, there are a wealth of lighting, composition and editing tips you can keep in mind to take your work to the next level.

-I'm using the iPhone 8 plus ($980.00 at Amazon.com) for this piece, but most of the techniques will apply to other iPhones (especially the new iPhone X ($999.00 at Apple)) and Android phones.
+I'm using the iPhone 8 plus ($1,229.00 at Apple) for this piece, but most of the techniques will apply to other iPhones (especially the new iPhone X ($1,579.00 at Apple)) and Android phones.

 Set up your phone